-An applicant is expected to demonstrate the ability to identify and resolve the issues, state and apply the applicable law, analyze and apply the law to the facts given and show knowledge and understanding of the pertinent principles and theories of law, their relationship to each other and their qualifications and limits.
-Of primary importance in the essay questions will be the quality of the analysis and explanation.
-It is recognized that the subject areas below may overlap, which may require incorporation of more than one substantive or procedural area in Civil Trial Law which may apply to several skills in responding to a single question.
+An applicant is expected to demonstrate the ability to identify the issues, and state and apply the applicable law to the facts.
+It is recognized that the subject areas below may overlap, which may require incorporation of more than one substantive or procedural area in an answer.
 The order of the subject areas does not reflect their relative importance, nor does the sequence represent an implied order of their application in practice.
-Knowledge of the following fundamental lawyering skills may be assessed.